Close Menu

 Cloud-based deployment is now the software deployment method of choice as more organizations recognize the tangible benefits of software without servers and the convenience of subscription licenses.

 Overall, SaaS, as an industry, has grown at a breathtaking pace in recent years, accumulating double-digit growth for several years.
-In 2023, Gartner predicts global SaaS spend will grow up to $195 billion – up from $167 billion in 2022.
+Gartner predicts global SaaS spend will grow up to $247B in 2024 – up from $206B in 2023.
 The analyst also notes in its 2022 Market Guide for SaaS Management Platforms that SaaS spend continues to grow by 15-20% annually.

-On average, about one in six employees will purchase a SaaS application using a credit card or expense reimbursement.
+On average, about one in ten (7%) employees will purchase a SaaS application using a credit card or expense reimbursement.
 Discovering, mitigating, and optimizing these transactions – as well as all other purchases of subscription software – is an essential aspect of SaaS cost management.

 Sources of Growing SaaS Costs